tc39/proposal-first-class-protocols/README.md

 ### Protocol composition

-Like classes, protocols can use inheritance to compose progressively more complex protocols from simpler ones:
+Once created, protocols are frozen and cannot be modified.
+Instead, inheritance can be used to create new protocols from existing ones.
+The syntax and semantics are similar to classes:

 ```js
 protocol A { requires a; }